I knew food would be a little bit tricky here.

 And in here whipping up what we’re going to eat.

 Up there are Lucy and Claire making their sack lunches in the morning.
 They bring lunch every day just like they did in the states.
-They are extra excited about it here because the only bread we can seem to find readily available is white bread which we never do back home.
+They are extra excited about it here because the only bread we can seem to find readily available is white bread which we never

 For breakfast we are figuring out some good options since the cereal we brought is fading fast.